 You may know that life insurance can help fill the income gap for your family and/or beneficiaries if you were to die unexpectedly.
 Life insurance policies with living benefits add an extra layer of protection if other needs should arise.

-If you’re interested in learning more about living benefits, download our consumer flyer, and talk to your life insurance agent about how living benefits can help strengthen your financial strategy.
+If you’re interested in learning more about living benefits, talk to your life insurance agent about how living benefits can help strengthen your financial strategy

 Texas Residents: Receipt of acceleration-of-life-insurance benefits may affect your, your spouse’s or your family’s eligibility for public assistance programs such as medical assistance (Medicaid), Aid to Families with Dependent Children (AFDC), supplementary social security income (SSI), and drug assistance programs.
 You are advised to consult with a qualified tax advisor and with social service agencies concerning how receipt of such a payment will affect your, your spouse’s and your family’s eligibility for public assistance.